mendhak/gpslogger/README.md

 ### Import the project

-Open up IntelliJ and choose to import a project.
+Open up Android Studio and choose to import a project.
 Select the topmost `build.gradle` file under GPSLogger.

 If you get an Import dialog, choose to *Import project from external model*